mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-11-24.md

 ### Previous week Goals
 - Made a login and registration page using HTML/CSS
 - Did more reasearch on home security system webpages to make it more user friendly

+### David Weisman

+### Previous week Goals
+- Figure out how and what FE passes to BE
+- Help FE with additional tasks as they pop up

+### Key Points
+- Fixed pathways on links around website
+- Created logout functionality
+  - Takes you to log in page
+  - Began working on unvalidating token upon logout
+- Need log in system finalized to finish up logout

+### Next Week Goals
+- Get log in and log out operational
+- Sync that up in the account tab of the dashboard